 5. Clear pricing structure #

 Some providers entice customers with free plans or pricing models that may look too good to be true.
 Be sure to calculate the total cost of a particular service for the level of service you need.
 For example, would you need to upgrade to a premium plan to access certain features like longer message retention or to receive the customer support levels you require?
+In some cases, transactional email service isn’t available as a stand-alone plan, so a premium marketing/promotional plan is a prerequisite to purchasing a transactional add-on.
 If so, you’ll need to factor in those hidden expenses.

 6. Robust and actionable email analytics data #